-Bringing our research to the public and K-12 students is an important part of the Roberts lab culture, and we are engaged in a variety of outreach projects, ranging from relatively large-scale, to fun and local.
+Bringing our research to the public and K-12 students is an important part of the Roberts lab culture, including the mentoring of K-12 teachers to positively impact the community.
+We are engaged in a variety of outreach projects, ranging from relatively large-scale, to fun and local.
 If you have any interest in working together to engage the public, please contact us!

 Kenan Fellows Program

 We are a host lab for the Kenan Fellows Program at NC State, a teacher professional advancement program that provides K-12 teachers with mentored research experiences with scientists during the summer.
 Our hope is to directly impact STEM education in the Fellow’s classroom, while working with the Fellow to develop educational modules that can be distributed more widely to other schools and via the web.